-The cognitive skills (B1-B6) are developed initially in the Phase 1 modules through a combination of lectures, practical classes, computer-based and problem-solving exercises.
+The cognitive skills (B1-B6) are developed initially in the Semester 1 modules through a combination of lectures, practical classes, computer-based and problem solving exercises.
 They are progressed in the specialised compulsory modules and in optional specialised modules, there they are applied to specific research issues.
-The MRes project and thesis allow cognitive skills B1-B6 to be applied to a specific research problem developed with guidance from the project module team.
+The MSc project and thesis allow cognitive skills B1-B6 to be applied to a specific research problem or issue guided by individual supervision either in an industrial or university research setting.

 Students are encouraged to acquire cognitive skills in a variety of ways including the development of a project proposal and through coursework and discussion following seminars (B1-B3).
-The design and practice of the MRes research project is also important and is particularly useful for further developing the cognitive skills (B1-B6).
+The design and practice of the MSc research project is also important and is particularly useful for further developing most, if not all, of the cognitive skills (B1-B6).

 Cognitive skills (B1-B6) are assessed by means of coursework (scientific reports, essays and calculations), and unseen written examinations.
-Some, or all, of B1-B6 (depending on topic) are also examined by means of the MRes thesis.
+Some, or all, of B1-B6 (depending on topic) are also examined by means of the MSc thesis.